jmcerrejon/PiKISS/README.md

 ## [ Update ]

-_PiKISS_ check if new scripts are available on remote and update them automatically, but If you want to get the latest version manually, just enter into the directory with cd PiKISS and type:
+_PiKISS_ checks if new scripts are available on remote and updates them automatically, but if you want to get the latest version manually, just enter into the directory with cd PiKISS and type:

 ```sh-session
 $ git pull